-International Union for the Conservation of Nature: The IUCN offers a comprehensive collection of free, downloadable resources including a guide to reintroductions, Global Standard for nature-based solutions and policy on monitoring and evaluation.
+International Union for the Conservation of Nature: The IUCN offers a comprehensive collection of free, downloadable resources including a guide to reintroductions, Global Standard for nature-based solutions and circular economy.

 Monitoring and evaluation: A free paper about effectively measuring and reporting on the impact of conservation projects.

-Partners Principles: A set of key principles for conservationists wishing to engage with communities, distilled from three decades of community-based work by the Snow Leopard Trust and Whitley Award winner, Charu Mishra.
+Partners Principles: An online toolkit for conservationists wishing to engage with communities, distilled from three decades of community-based work by the Snow Leopard Trust and Whitley Award winner, Charu Mishra.

 PRISM: A toolkit to help small/medium-sized conservation projects effectively evaluate the outcomes of their work.